rbartelme/rstudio-stats/README.md

 ## Login to RStudio Instance
 	- Wait for container to load
 	- When prompted at the login screen enter the username as rstudio and password as rstudio1

+## GitPod Launch

+- Running the lesson code in Gitpod